Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 The project has been passed along from team lead to team lead, but the ‘assembly line’ seems endless, and you know there are still two more approval processes to go.

-You sigh as you look to your calendar and realize that this task will be delayed yet another week.
+You sigh as you look at your calendar and realize that this task will be delayed yet another week.

 We all know the frustration of bottlenecked feedback too well, but not many of us have an answer to eliminate it.